tomsquest/baylessj.github.io/_posts/2019-08-07-flutter-firebase-gradle.md

 title: 'Gradle Configuration for Firebase Usage in Flutter'
 ---

 I recently got started developing a cross-platform app in [Flutter](https://flutter.dev/), a framework developed by Google that uses the [Dart](https://dart.dev/) programming language.
 One major benefit of the fact that Flutter is created by Google is the _mostly_ easy integration with Google's other services.
-I have come across one minor exception to this rule in my attempt to integrate [Firebase](https://firebase.google.com/) with my Flutter project.
+I have come across one minor exception to this rule in my attempt to integrate [Firebase](https://firebase.google.com/) with my Flutter project, an error regarding `.dex` file generation.

-# Original Gradle Modifications
+### Original Gradle Modifications

 I followed along with Google's guide on modifying my app's [Gradle](https://gradle.org/) configuration files to integrate Firebase services into the app.
-It may seem obvious to people who have used Gradle before, but as a complete newbie to the tool I quickly ran into a few issues that were solved by paying better attention to which modifications were supposed to the be made to the `android` directory's Gradle config and which modifications were to be made to the `android/app` directory's Gradle config.

 My Gradle config files after implementing the Google guide's changes were as follows:

 `./android/`: